-How to access the opt folder on a Mac?
+How to access the opt folder on your Mac and make it visible?

 Finding and accessing opt isn’t as simple as finding other hidden folders.
 In this article, we explain why and how to find and access the opt folder.

-One of the reasons this isn’t as easy to find as Library or even Net or var is that macOS does not have an opt (or /opt) folder.
-Instead, macOS has a /usr/local/opt folder, which is something you can make visible in Finder.
+This isn’t as easy to find as a Library or even Net or var because macOS does not even have an opt (or /opt) folder.
+Instead, macOS has a /usr/local/opt folder, something you can make visible in Finder.

-Ordinarily, you aren't going to need to find and access the /usr/local/opt folder, unless this is something you need for downloading new software applications from third-party providers, such as Intel or Homebrew.
+Ordinarily, you aren't going to need to find and access the /usr/local/opt folder unless you need to download new software applications from third-party providers, such as Intel or Homebrew.

 Navigating to this opt folder can be done one of two ways: either go through Terminal or search for it using Finder.